TCLamnidis/BareBonesBash/README.md

-Copy and paste the output of the previous `pwd` command (which you can see in your terminal does not have the command prompt), after the `cd`, then press enter.
-[Putty users have to highlight the text and it copies automatically, and use right click or `shift + Insert` to paste.]
+Copy and paste the output of the previous `pwd` command (which you can see in your terminal does not have the command prompt), after the `cd`, then press enter. **NOTE:** Putty users have to highlight the text and it copies automatically, and use right click or `shift + Insert` to paste.

 For example: